-Receivables written-off amounted to P131,231 in 2019 (Note 6).
+Receivables written-off amounted to P212,196 and P131,231 in 2020 and 2019, respectively (Notes 6 and 13).

 The Group's cash and cash equivalents and derivative assets are placed with reputable entities with high quality external credit ratings.